liyao0123/SoftwareEngineering2021Desk3/Documentation/Sprints&ProjectManagement.md

 * Be able to deploy the project using Docker

-* More detailed information provided in the webpage
+* More detailed information provided on the webpage
 * Provide an interactive game for users to play

 ###### User stories accomplished:
-* A user can click the luminous points to access more detailed information about animals including distribution, description, threats and the link to Wikipedia.
+* A user can click the luminous points to access more detailed information about animals, including distribution, description, threats and the link to Wikipedia.

-* A user can play a mini game to test whether he understand the distribution of endangered animals and also consolidate the memory.
-The user should choose the right distribution area of a animal.
-Finally, a score and accuracy rate will be given according to the user’s choice.
+* A user can play a mini-game to test whether he understand the distribution of endangered animals and also consolidate the memory.
+The user should choose the right distribution area of an animal.
+Finally, a score and accuracy rate will be given according to the user's choice.

 ##### Sprint4: Evaluation
 ###### Timeline: 16/4/2021 - 30/4/2021